 The video deadline is April 15.
 Entries should be submitted to ASABE headquarters.
 Winners will be notified by May 1.
 All entrants must be ASABE members.

-E-mail the following information to Sarah Cook
+E-mail the following information to the Awards Administrator

 -Contact info: (phone, email, school)

 ASABE P-128 officers will evaluate the videos on criteria that include, but are not limited to:

 -Relevance of the ethics issue

 -Clarity of presentation of the issue

 -The ability to engage the audience